 To the best of the Company's knowledge, on March 25, 2020, a new mutual recognition agreement was signed (hereinafter: "the New Mutual Recognition Agreement"), which replaced the February 1984 agreement.
-Note that the Digital Bank notified the Company that it joined the New Mutual Recognition Agreement in May 2020.
+Note that One Zero notified the Company that it joined the New Mutual Recognition Agreement in May 2020.